Siddhant-k/hugo-perosnal-website/content/privacy.md

 ## Analytics

 I used to use Google Analytics (because it was free and easy to setup!), but I have since #degoogled.
-Google Analytics drops cookies on your machine that profiles you and follows you around the internet –– as a privacy focused person myself, that was not acceptable to me.
+Google Analytics drops cookies on your machine.
+Along-with other tracking methods, Google builds a profile about you monetizes it – as a privacy focused person myself, that was not acceptable to me.

 I now use [GoatCounter](https://www.goatcounter.com) (open source, cloud instance) and [Ackee](https://github.com/electerious/Ackee) (open source, on-prem in Docker) to get basic analytics about the visitors of my website.
-These do not identify you in any way and _respects your privacy_.
+These do not identify you in any way and _respect your privacy_.

 ## Get in touch